Gita Piramal: Education

-Gita Piramal was educated in the United Kingdom.
-Higher education was through India's Bombay University.
-She holds a PhD in business history (1988), Masters in History (1981), Bachelor of Art in History of the West (1977).
+Gita Piramal completed her education in the United Kingdom and graduated from Bombay University.
+She holds a PhD in business history (1988), a Master's degree in History (1981), and a Bachelor of Art in History of the West (1977).

 Career

-Gita Piramal is a Senior Associate Fellow at Somerville College, University of Oxford.
-Her primary research area is Indian business and its history.
+Gita Piramal serves as a Senior Associate Fellow at Somerville College, University of Oxford.
 She has worked as an entrepreneur and businesswoman, a journalist and writer.

-As an entrepreneur and businesswoman, Gita founded The Smart Manager (2002-2012), a management magazine, headed ERGO (2005-2012), a furniture manufacturer, and was a director of VIP Luggage (1990-2005).
-Gita is currently a non-executive board member of Bajaj Auto, Bajaj Finance, Bajaj Finserv and Bajaj Holdings & Investments.
-Her own companies have interests in real estate.
+Piramal founded The Smart Manager, a management magazine, which she led from 2002 to 2012.
+She also headed ERGO (2005-2012), a furniture manufacturer, from 2005 to 2012 and was a director at VIP Luggage from 1990 to 2005.
+Currently, she serves as a non-executive board member at Bajaj Auto, Bajaj Finance, Bajaj Finserv and Bajaj Holdings & Investments.

-In media, Gita conceptualized and created content for three programs for CNBC-TV18.
-She scripted, edited, and featured or anchored over 100 television documentaries, as well as contributing over 1,500 articles for international and Indian publications.
+Piramal conceptualized and created content for three programs on CNBC-TV18.
+She scripted, edited, and appeared in or anchored over 100 television documentaries and contributed more than 1,500 articles to international and Indian publications.